BrandonSchultz0731/Competition/README.md

 * Organization of teams led by a manger.
 * Keep track of player and team stats.

+## Installation
+(Steps also found in User Manual)
+  1) Installing the program

+     * If you have not already downloaded the program, please open a web browser and go to the Sports Ball Master webpage and click the download button to download the Sports Ball Master program.
+If already downloaded, you can skip to step 1.2 Starting the system.
+     * You should end up with a file defaultly found in your downloads folder unless you have specified otherwise.
+     * System requirements:
+       * Windows XP or higher
+       * Internet Connectivity (only for downloading the program, this program do not need internet connectivity to run)

+  2) Starting the program

+     * Double click the jar file, Sports Ball Master.jar.
+     * This will start the program.

+  3) Stopping the program

+     * At any time while the program is running, you can click ‘X’ at the top right of the window to close out of the program.

+  4) First Time Users

+     * First time users will have an empty database and will have to create all the athlete and manager accounts in order to start using the program as intended.

 ## Account Types and Functions
 * Create an account.